TulipaEnergy/TulipaProfileFitting.jl/docs/src/index.md

 Documentation for [TulipaProfileFitting](https://github.com/TulipaEnergy/TulipaProfileFitting.jl).

-This package is a nonlinear programming (NLP) optimization model to fit renewable time series profiles from historical data to future target capacity factors.
+This package fits renewable time series profiles from historical data to future target full load hours.
+It tries first to fit the curve by finding the roots of a nonlinear equation.
+If it fails, then it applies a nonlinear programming (NLP) optimization model to find the coefficient.

 ## Contents